 Ford's award-winning 123bhp 1.0-litre EcoBoost engine is the petrol version to go for, as it has a good turn of speed, taking 11 seconds to go from 0-62mph, compared to nearly 12 seconds for the 99bhp model.
 The 138bhp version trims almost a second from that time, reducing it to 10.2 seconds, but doesn't feel much faster.
 We suggest sticking with the mid-range model.

 Ford EcoSport diesel engines

-The cheapest diesel in the range is the 99bhp 1.5-litre EcoBlue engine, which gets from 0-62mph in 13.6 seconds.
-That is undoubtedly slow, but it has more pulling power lower in the rev range than the petrols.
-This means that it feels perky when you pull away, but the acceleration tails off very quickly.
-The 123bhp version is only available with four-wheel drive, and is significantly quicker, getting from 0-62mph in 11.3 seconds.
+Diesel engines are no longer available for the EcoSport.
+When offered, the cheapest diesel in the range was the 99bhp 1.5-litre EcoBlue engine, with a 0-62mph time of 13.6 seconds.
+That is undoubtedly slow but it had more pulling power lower in the rev range than the petrols.
+It feels perky when pulling away but the acceleration tails off very quickly.
+The 123bhp version was only available with four-wheel drive, getting from 0-62mph in 11.3 seconds.